techthoughts2/pwshPlaces/docs/Invoke-BingGeoCode.md

 ```

 ## DESCRIPTION
-Geocoding is the process of converting addresses addresses (like "1600 Amphitheatre Parkway, Mountain View, CA") into geographic coordinates.
+Geocoding is the process of converting addresses (like "1600 Amphitheatre Parkway, Mountain View, CA") into geographic coordinates.
 This function can take in an address and return coordinate information.
 You can also provide coordinates to return multiple nearby address results.